Switzerland

 FAQs

 This trip is very much aimed at beginner snowshoers for their first experience of walking in the snow.
 You'll need to be fit enough to walk in the mountains for up to 5 hours per day.
-If you have always wanted to visit the mountains in winter but don't want to ski this is an ideal trip for you.
+If you have always wanted to visit the mountains in winter but don't want to ski, this is an ideal trip for you.

 We stay in a large shared room.
 There are showers.
 It is heated and comfortable with a restaurant and bar on site.
 Wifi and 4G are available.

-It is up to you how close you get to them and what is allowed depends on the current health recomendations.
+You will get to meet the dogs at Barryland.
+It is up to you how close you get to them.
+What is allowed depends on the current health recommendations.
+All in all, they are gentle giants and as soft as teddy bears.

 Our normal group size for this trip is 7-12 people.
 You'll make friends with like-minded people.